Robert Woods (wide receiver, born 1992): 2017 season

+On March 9, 2017, Woods was signed by the Los Angeles Rams to a five-year, $34 million contract that includes $15 million guaranteed.
 Woods entered training camp slated as the No. 1 starting wide receiver.
 Head coach Sean McVay named Woods and Sammy Watkins the starting wide receivers to begin the regular season.

-During Week 3, Woods caught six passes for 108 yards in a 41–39 road victory over the San Francisco 49ers on Thursday Night Football.
+During Week 3, Woods caught six passes for 108 yards in a 41–39 road victory over the 49ers on Thursday Night Football.
 In Week 8, he had four catches for 70 yards and caught two touchdowns during a 51–17 road victory over the New York Giants.
 The performance marked Woods' first multi-touchdown game of his career.
 In the next game, Woods caught eight passes for a season-high 171 yards and two touchdowns in a 33–7 victory over the Houston Texans.
 During the game, he caught a 94-yard touchdown reception to set a franchise record for the longest touchdown reception since 1964.
-It was the most receiving yards by a Rams player since Torry Holt had 200 receiving yards in a 2003 game against the San Francisco 49ers.
+It was the most receiving yards by a Rams player since Torry Holt had 200 receiving yards in a 2003 game against the 49ers.
 The following week, Woods caught a season-high eight passes for 81 yards during a 24–7 road loss against the Minnesota Vikings.
 He sustained a shoulder injury in the fourth quarter and was inactive for the next three games (Weeks 12–14).
-McVay decided to rest Woods and multiple starters for the regular-season finale against the San Francisco 49ers in preparation for the playoffs.
+McVay decided to rest Woods and multiple starters for the regular-season finale against the 49ers in preparation for the playoffs.
 The Rams lost 34–13.

 Woods finished his first season with the Rams with 56 receptions for a career-high 781 yards and five touchdowns in 12 games and 11 starts.

-The Rams finished the 2017 season atop the NFC West with an 11–5 record.
+The Rams finished the 2017 season atop the National Football Conference (NFC) West with an 11–5 record.
 On January 6, 2018, Woods started in his first NFL playoff game and caught a game-high nine passes for 142 yards during a 26–13 loss to the Atlanta Falcons in the Wild Card Round.